Pension moves you should make before Labour’s Budget raid

 Savers can pay in up to £60,000 into a pension each tax year and gain tax relief at their highest marginal rate, thanks to the annual allowance.

-Interactive Investor says it saw a 58% uptick in the volume of cash withdrawals from Sipps that make up part or all of the 25% tax-free lump sum allowance in the first two weeks of September, compared to the same period last year.
+Interactive Investor saw a 58% uptick in the volume of cash withdrawals from Sipps that make up part or all of the 25% tax-free lump sum allowance in the first two weeks of September, compared to the same period last year.

-Myron Jobson, senior personal finance analyst at Interactive Investor, says: “With the swirling rumours of changes to the UK pension regime, it’s understandable that many might feel a bit jittery about the future of their retirement savings.”
+Myron Jobson, senior personal finance analyst at Interactive Investor, comments: “With the swirling rumours of changes to the UK pension regime, it’s understandable that many might feel a bit jittery about the future of their retirement savings.”

 Consider increasing your pension contributions…